-We are able to offer a variety of interventions which are delivered by our learning and support champions to address gaps in pupils' development.
+We are able to offer a variety of targeted programmes of support which are delivered by our trained support staff, to address gaps in pupils' development.
 These may take place in small groups, or on a 1:1 basis, depending on need, and are recorded on pupils' individual pupil provision maps.
 This support may take place within the classroom, or in a smaller, quiet space.